mobify/ui-kit/README.md

 The UI Kit is built on the following tenents:

 - **Fast and Reliable:** The UI Kit should be fast.
 It should not become so large and unwiedly that Sketch crashes or the file does not sync with our tools.
-This why we split the kit into multiple Sketch files, allowing them to be smaller and stabler.
+This is why we split the kit into multiple files, allowing them to be smaller and stabler.
 - **Flexible and Future-facing:** The UI Kit should be easy to use for a variety of project types.
-That's why we include Preset steps, making it easier to customize the  components for your project, and why all symbols are as resizable as they can be.
+That's why we include Preset steps, making it easier to customize the  components for your project, and why all symbols are as resizable as is currently possible.
 - **Organized:** We've put a lot of effort into carefully categorizing and organizing the Sketch symbols for easy reference and use.
 What's the point of using a UI Kit to speed up your design when you spend half your time searching for the right symbol?

 When using and contributing to the UI Kits, please keep these tenets in mind.